kaybo/node_dns_server/README.md

 5) Server and client must run on the same host.
 Server is default configured to run on localhost

-6) Executing too many DNS lookup may result in TLD, authoritative DNS servers blocking your IP which results in deadlock on the local DNS server.
+6) Executing too many DNS lookup may result in TLD, authoritative DNS servers blocking your IP which results in freezing on the local DNS server.

 7) After exiting the server, the server does not shut down successfully so the port may still be in used.
 Need to use a different port number to solve this issue.

 8) Possibility of memory leaks.

-9) DNS header transaction ID is kept 1337 for simplicity.
+9) DNS header transaction ID is kept as 1337 for simplicity.

 ## Testing